 The Japanese koi at the Kids' Farm are fed a floating pellet, though they will also eat aquatic insects, algae and plants.

 Koi have an average lifespan of 40 years.
-The oldest koi known reached the age of 230 years (age was determined by testing the fish's scales, which produce growth rings much like a tree).
+It is believed that the oldest-known koi lived to be nearly 230 years old; the age was determined by testing the fish's scales, which produce growth rings much like a tree.

 Koi have been introduced all over the world, and they are farm-raised in large numbers for food, for ornamentation and for sport fishing.
 Wild populations are now at risk from hybridization with released or introduced domestic stock.
 They are also threatened by river control — wild carp need flooded areas in order to reproduce.